Albert0i/DAO/README.md

 #### Prologue
 Maybe, one can tell what he needs for now but can hardly figure out what he needs ten days after, for example.
-Granted, nobody can tell what other's need and let alone the future...
+Granted, nobody can tell what other's need and let alone the need for future...

 #### I. [Introducing Redis DAOs](https://youtu.be/NYbGKZXs33s)